yongzx/yongzx.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a incoming fourth-year Ph.D. student in Computer Science at Brown University, advised by [Prof. Stephen Bach](https://scholar.google.com/citations?user=hs6pGXoAAAAJ&hl=en).
-I'm fortunate to have collaborated with amazing researchers at [Cohere For AI](https://cohere.com/research) and at [Meta AI (FAIR and GenAI Trust Team)](https://ai.meta.com/). **Currently interning at Meta AI and will be back to Brown in Spring 2025.**
+I'm fortunate to have collaborated with amazing researchers at [Cohere For AI](https://cohere.com/research) and at [Meta AI (FAIR and GenAI Team)](https://ai.meta.com/). **Currently interning at Meta AI and will be back to Brown in Spring 2025.**

-**Lately, I focus on making multilingual LLMs safe.** I currently research cross-lingual transfer of safety knowledge, such as toxicity [(Findings of EMNLP 2024)](https://arxiv.org/abs/2406.16235) and harmful-finetuning (coming soon).
-My other notable work in AI safety includes:
+**Lately, I focus on making multilingual LLMs safe.** I study how safety knowledge transfers across languages, such as through removing toxicity [(Findings of EMNLP 2024)](https://arxiv.org/abs/2406.16235) and finetuning attack (coming soon).
+My notable work in AI safety includes:
 - I discovered cross-lingual vulnerability in LLM safety guardrails as I found ["Low-Resource Languages Jailbreak GPT-4" (NeurIPS 2023 Socially Responsible Language Modeling Workshop, &#11089;Best Paper Award)](https://arxiv.org/abs/2310.02446).
 This discovery catalyzed the paradigm shift towards multilingual red-teaming and was highlighted by the UK Government and AI Safety Institute in the [International Scientific Report on the Safety of Advanced AI 2024](https://www.gov.uk/government/publications/international-scientific-report-on-the-safety-of-advanced-ai).
 - I collaborated with Cohere For AI to perform multilingual safety red-teaming for Aya-101 [(ACL 2024, &#11089;Best Paper Award)](https://arxiv.org/abs/2402.07827), which is the state-of-the-art open LLM that follows instructions in 101 languages.